bitwit/postcardsocial.net/src/documents/posts/2013-08-27-postcard-and-its-development-so-far.html.md

 to put social networking under your control directly.
 Your content, your server, your customization.
 Share the message anywhere else you want as well; that's your choice.

-That about summarizes the ‘raison d'être' for Postcard.
+That about summarizes the 'raison d'être' for Postcard.
 I'll be writing in more detail about creative ways it can be used very soon.

 [1]: http://ifttt.com/ "If This Then That"